 Over the years a number of Gatsby-supported programmes have resulted in successful large-scale national initiatives.
-Through carefully selected partnerships, we aim to deliver lasting outcomes in improved STEM education and career opportunities.
+Through carefully selected partnerships, we aim to deliver lasting outcomes in improved STEM education.

 This country suffers an embarrassment of riches when it comes to schemes, prizes and other initiatives designed to support and promote STEM education and careers.
 All these initiatives are well intentioned, but they are often fragmented and only a minority secure the level of sustainable impact they are capable of.
 We believe there is benefit - to schools and colleges, resource and scheme providers, and often the public purse - in increasing coordination between the various initiatives.